Buying used: 2019 Holden Trailblazer LTZ review

 What’s the price and what do you get?

-The Trailblazer LTZ is priced at $52,990 drive-away, with seven-years scheduled servicing as well as a five-year unlimited-kilometre warranty.
-The entry-level LT is priced at $46,990 drive-away while the Z71 retails at $54,490 drive-away.
-Standard equipment on the LTZ includes, leather trim, heated front seats, an eight-inch colour touchscreen with native sat-nav and Apple Carplay/Android Auto, climate control, roof rails, LED DRLs, LED taillights, heated- and power-folding exterior mirrors, remote window operation via the key fob which is great for cooling the thing on a hot day, and 18-inch alloy wheels.
+Standard equipment on the LTZ included leather trim, heated front seats, an eight-inch colour touchscreen with native sat-nav and Apple Carplay/Android Auto, climate control, roof rails, LED DRLs, LED taillights, heated- and power-folding exterior mirrors, remote window operation via the key fob, and 18-inch alloy wheels.

-The segment-leading Isuzu MU-X mid-spec LS-U lists from $52,600+ORCs with a six-year warranty along with seven-years capped price servicing, one-upping the Trailblazer.
-Whereas the Ford Everest Trend 3.2L, the mid-specification model is priced at $59,990+ORCs.
+In comparison to the Holden Trailzer, in 2019, the segment-leading Isuzu MU-X mid-spec LS-U listed from $52,600+ORCs with a six-year warranty along with seven-years capped price servicing, one-upping the Trailblazer.
+Meanwhile, the Ford Everest Trend 3.2L, the mid-specification model, was priced at $59,990+ORCs.

-The Trailblazer boasts some of the best performance figures in the segment, bettered only by the Ford Everest’s 2.0L bi-turbo engine.
-The Trailblazer’s 2.8-litre four-cylinder turbo-diesel Duramax engine makes 147kW at 3600rpm and 500Nm of torque at 2000rpm.
-This is mated to a six-speed automatic, and fuel consumption is a claimed combined 8.6L/100km, but if our week-long test is anything to go by, you’ll see figures closer to 11L/100km when driving around town or towing a trailer.
+The Holden Trailblazer boasted some of the best performance figures in the segment, bettered only by the Ford Everest’s 2.0L bi-turbo engine in 2019.
+The Trailblazer’s 2.8-litre four-cylinder turbo-diesel Duramax engine made 147kW at 3600rpm and 500Nm of torque at 2000rpm.
+This was mated to a six-speed automatic, and fuel consumption was a claimed combined 8.6L/100km.
+But if our week-long test was anything to go by, you’ll see figures closer to 11L/100km when driving around town or towing a trailer.

 Underbonnet - 2019 Holden Trailblazer LTZ

-The six-speed automatic might seem a little off the pace compared with some rivals, but it’s well suited to the engine and does its best to get the most from the motor.
-That said, the transmission does run to top gear as fast as possible (and will try and hold there too) in the name of fuel efficiency (and reliance on the Trailblazer’s lowdown torque), so it can feel a little clumsy when being driven in undulating terrain, or when coasting along on partial throttle.
-Those who tow will appreciate the strong engine braking, with the transmission thumping hard into lower gears to maintain the set speed.
+The six-speed automatic seemed a little off the pace compared with its rivals, but it was well suited to the engine and did its best to get the most from the motor.
+That said, the transmission did run to top gear as fast as possible (and tried to hold it there too) in the name of fuel efficiency (and reliance on the Trailblazer’s lowdown torque), so it could feel a little clumsy when being driven in undulating terrain, or when coasting along on partial throttle.
+Those who towed appreciated the strong engine braking, with the transmission thumping hard into lower gears to maintain the set speed.

-Can you fit a second battery under the bonnet?
-Yes, there’s technically room to do it, although you’ll have to reposition a computer to do it, so, no, we wouldn’t recommend it at all.
+Could you fit a second battery under the bonnet?
+Yes, there’s technically room to do it, although you had to reposition a computer to do it.
+So no, we wouldn’t recommend it at all.
 Instead, look at locating your second battery in the boot in an aftermarket box.

 2019 Holden Trailblazer LTZ

-Unlike, say, the Ford Everest, you can feel the Trailblazer’s ute-based origins.
-While the leaf-spring rear end has been replaced with coils, it lacks the refinement and body control of the Everest.
-That’s not to say it’s uncomfortable and it feels better sorted than the Isuzu MU-X. The Trailblazer’s steering is a highlight, being nice and light at parking and around-town speeds but builds weight as speed increases.
-Unfortunately, the Trailblazer’s on-road refinement is let down by a lack of insulation with a lot of road, wind and tyre noise leaking into the cabin.
+Unlike, say, the Ford Everest, you can feel a 2019 Holden Trailblazer’s ute-based origins.
+While the leaf-spring rear end had been replaced with coils, it lacked the refinement and body control of the Everest.
+That’s not to say it’s uncomfortable, but it feels better sorted than the Isuzu MU-X. The Trailblazer’s steering is a highlight, being nice and light at parking and around-town speeds but building weight as speed increases.
+Unfortunately, the Trailblazer’s on-road refinement was let down by a lack of insulation, with a lot of road, wind and tyre noise leaking into the cabin.

 2019 Holden Trailblazer LTZ

-Leave the bitumen behind, and you can engage 4H on the move, via a rotary knob down by the gear shifter (2H, 4H and 4L).
-It’s disappointing to see the bulk of 4X4 wagons in this segment offering a basic 4X4 system which sees you running two-wheel drive everywhere except low-traction surfaces; so, you’ll need to remember to select 2H when you get back to the black stuff.
-Only the Ford Everest is permanent all-wheel drive while the Pajero Sport via Super Select II can be run in four-wheel drive on all surfaces.
+Leave the bitumen behind, and you can engage 4H on the move via a rotary knob down by the gear shifter (2H, 4H and 4L).
+On the 2019 Holden Trailblazer, you’ll need to remember to select 2H when you get back to the black stuff, as only the Ford Everest was permanent all-wheel drive while the Pajero Sport via Super Select II could be run in four-wheel drive on all surfaces.

-The Trailblazer, once in 4H, handles dirt roads easily enough, but when the going gets slower and the terrain more challenging, you need to very careful to select the right line.
-See, the Trailblazer misses out on a rear differential lock (it gets a limited slip diff instead), has only 218mm of ground clearance (measured) and the large side steps are likely to get caught up on rocks.
+The 2019 Holden Trailblazer, once in 4H, handled dirt roads easily enough.
+But when the going was slower and the terrain more challenging, you needed to be very careful to select the right line.
+See, the Trailblazer missed out on a rear differential lock (it got a limited slip diff instead), had only 218mm of ground clearance (measured), and the large side steps were likely to get caught up on rocks.

 Trailblazer Dsc 4312